ChristianKohler/Homepage/content/posts/2020-06-05-react-native-grid/index.md

 ## tl;dr

-Use the power of flex-box and aspectRatio to build a dynamic grid which works for all screens and orientations.
+Use the power of flexbox and aspectRatio to build a dynamic grid which works for all screens and orientations.

 ## Goal